 Initially, people used to build eCommerce websites on Shopify, BigCommerce, and Square.
 Now, it’s possible to make these websites on WordPress, thanks to advanced themes and plugins.
 You can create your store on WordPress, but you might face issues with speed optimization.

 The simplest way to create an eCommerce store is through the WooCommerce plugin.
 When you optimize your store using this plugin, you face slow speed for some reasons.
-In this article, I will discuss the causes and solutions to fix your website speed.
+I will discuss the causes and solutions to fix your website speed in this article.
 So, let’s get started!

 Why Are WooCommerce Sites Slow?

 WooCommerce website needs to be as fast as possible since speed is now part of Google ranking and user experience as well.
-If your website takes time to load all the content, you might lose your site traffic which is nothing but your potential customers.
+If your website takes time to load all the content, you might lose your site traffic, which is your potential customers.